pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

 ## Types of Classification Tasks
-- Binary classification ---> is it spam or not spam? cat or dog? buy or not (conversion prediction)?
+- Binary classification ---> is it spam or not spam? cat or dog? buy or not (conversion prediction)?<br>

-        It refers to tasks that have two class labels.
+**It refers to tasks that have two class labels.**
-        ---

 <p float="left">
   <img src="images/0span.png" width="500" />